 Prerequisite(s): permission of the department, and a minimum CGPA of 9.0 in Music.
-Individual instruction.

-MUSI 4206 [0.5 credit] Specialized Studies in Performance
+Specialized Studies in Performance

 Courses designed for Music Honours students who have acquired an extensive background through performance.
 Course offerings change from year to year.

 Prerequisite(s): permission of the department, and a minimum CGPA of 9.0 in Music.
-Individual instruction.